Friday, 2 December 2016

 Main entrance of the school.
 23.03.2016.

 So where was Rajesh Khanna born, in Burewala or Amritsar?
 I think only his family can confirm it.
-However, one thing is clear that he had a strong connection with this place and most probably lived here for a considerable time in his childhood.
-His father was headmaster of this school until 28.3.1947, so his family was here until just a few months before the partition.
-Rajesh Khanna has two daughters Twinkle Khanna and Rinke Khanna, both are actresses and so is their mother Dimple Kapadia.
-Husband of Twinkle Khanna, Akshye Kumar himself is a successful actor.
+However, one thing is clear: he had a strong connection with this place and most probably lived here for a considerable time during his childhood.
+His father was the headmaster of this school until 28 March 1947, so the family was here until just a few months before the Partition.

-I request my readers to share any information that they may have on this subject.
+I kindly request my readers to share any information they may have on this subject.

 Tariq Amir